-An assessment with supporting evidence of the capital value to the Council of those benefits of the proposal which are capable of monetary assessment together with an assessment with supporting evidence of the value of non-monetary benefits (i.e. social, economic and environmental benefits)
+(ii) An assessment with supporting evidence of the capital value to the Council of those benefits of the proposal which are capable of monetary assessment together with an assessment with supporting evidence of the value of non-monetary benefits (i.e. social, economic and environmental benefits)

 The value of the proposed lease in non-monetary terms cannot be quantified.
 Nevertheless, securing a longer period of transfer to the Group supports the Council's outcomes of a 'stronger economy' and 'stronger communities'.
-It provides the Group with security to bid for external funding to enable further improvements to a key asset to the community and continue with the management and maintenance of the Site.
+It provides the Group with security of a key asset to the community and continue with the management and maintenance of the Site.
 The lease includes all of the maintenance costs associated with the Site being that of the Group, thus ensuring no change in the financial position of the Council.